ObsidianToAnki/Obsidian_to_Anki/README.md

 <pre>
 {Begin Inline Note} [B] {Note Data} {End Inline Note}
 </pre>

+### Added Media
+This section is reserved for the script to keep track of what media files it has added.
+You can re-generate this by running the script with the `-m` flag.

 ## Deck formatting
 Anywhere within the file, format the deck that you want the notes to go into as follows:
 <pre>